MaienM/AdventOfCode/puzzle_lib/src/parser.md

 - An identifier (`name`).
 This is a shorthand for `[name]`.
 - An assignment (`[name]`).
 This will take the value that is matched at the given location and store it in a variable with that name.
 This supports [transformations](#transformations) (e.g., `[name as type]`).
 - An assignment of a fixed size (`[name take num]`).
-Like the previous item, but instead of taking all the text matched at the given location it only takes the specified number of bytes and leaves the rest for the next section.
+Like `[name]`, but instead of taking all the text matched at the given location it only takes the specified number of bytes and leaves the rest for the next section.
+- An assignment of a section matching a regular expression (`[name matching /"pattern"/]`).
+Like `[name]`, but instead of taking all the text matched at the given location it only takes the portion matched by the provided regular expression and leaves the rest for the next section.
+See [`regex#syntax`] for the supported syntax.
+- An assignment of a section matching a regular expression with captures (`[name capturing /"pattern"/]`).
+Like `[name matching /"pattern"/]`, but instead of the matched string the result will be the [`Captures`](Captures).

 # Literals